Clear your Streaming TV's Cache

 Fubo TV - has links to wide range of devices used with this App

 HBO Max - has links to wide range of devices used with this App

 Fox.com - has links to wide range of devices used with this App

 Paramount+ - has links to wide range of devices used with this App

 281 Internet connection

 Do I have enough speed?

-HD vs 4K - You'll need a 281Fiber Business Class connection to reliably stream in 4K as it requires a minumum average bandwidth of 15 Mbps, and this really isn't enough, it needs upwards of 25 Mbps
+HD vs 4K - You'll need a 281Fiber Business Class connection to reliably stream in 4K as it requires a minimum average bandwidth of 15 Mbps, and this isn't enough; it needs upwards of 25 Mbps

-AND - you have to consider how your device is connected, WiFi might not be good enough even if you have sufficient Internet speed.
+AND - You must consider how your device is connected; WiFi might not be good enough even with sufficient Internet speed.
 Consider running Ethernet to your streaming device---upgrade your streaming device to one that includes an Ethernet port!

-281HOME is just fast enough to stream in HD, but is not recommended aside from the occasional movie watching.
+281HOME is fast enough to stream in HD but is not recommended besides occasional movie watching.
 If you stream more than a few hours a day, you'll need a higher plan.